elte-fi/www-webprogramozas/pages/subjects/alkfejl/spring_boot_secure_endpoints.md

 }
 ```

-It means that requests are needed to be authorized ([authorizeRequests](https://docs.spring.io/spring-security/site/docs/current/apidocs/org/springframework/security/config/annotation/web/builders/HttpSecurity.html#authorizeRequests--)), every request should be authenticated, and for that use the form login method, and if it is unavailable, use the in-built HTTP Basic authentication.
+It means that requests need to be authorized ([authorizeRequests](https://docs.spring.io/spring-security/site/docs/current/apidocs/org/springframework/security/config/annotation/web/builders/HttpSecurity.html#authorizeRequests--)), every request should be authenticated, and for that use the form login method, and if it is unavailable, use the in-built HTTP Basic authentication.

 In our case: